-Camp Strake is first-class, state-of-the-art camp at a rural site near the Sam Houston National Forest, close to the community of Evergreen.
+Camp Strake is a first-class, state-of-the-art camp at a rural site near the Sam Houston National Forest, close to the community of Evergreen.

 The camp was designed to create a 21st century Scouting experience for Scouts and their leaders and to be a transformational outdoor adventure experience to equip young people with a foundation for leadership.
-The camp has two distinct sections:

 Camp Map Google Map